ElektraInitiative/PermaplanT/doc/usecases/map_timeline_event_view.md

 - **Precondition:**
   The user has opened the app and selected a map.
 - **Main success scenario:**
-  - The user sees events represented on the scrollbar of the timeline feature.
+  - The user sees events represented on the scrollbar of the timeline feature, allowing them to understand how the map changed over time.
   Events include:
     - addition of an element to the map
     - deletion of an element from the map
-  - The timeline can be scaled with the mouse wheel, adjusting it's start and end date, thus showing more events of the future and the past.
+  - The timeline can be scaled, adjusting its start and end date, thus showing more events of the future and the past.
   - The timeline can be filtered to only show one kind of event, e.g. only events related to additions of elements.

 - **Alternative scenario:**